The pandemic is putting economies around the world to the test. The article discusses policy responses and economic consequences for Russia.

 The State of the Russian Economy Before Corona

 Perhaps due to this rich experience with economic crises, the Russian economy is surprisingly prepared to face COVID-19-related challenges.
 While it is true that a lack of structural reform, the dependence on raw material exports, and a difficult investment environment have slowed growth and hindered Russia’s successful integration into the global economy in the past two decades, Russian policymakers also got some things right.
 A prudent macro-financial policy and fiscal discipline have characterized Russia’s economic policy throughout the Putin years.
-This allowed Russia to accumulate considerable foreign exchange and gold reserves while maintaining a low foreign debt.
-The National Wealth Fund – which is formed from excessive revenue from energy exports and can be used to cushion the economy in times of crisis – surpassed the benchmark of 7% of GDP, or $124bn, in August 2019.
+This allowed Russia to accumulate considerable foreign exchange and gold reserves3 while maintaining a low foreign debt.
+The National Wealth Fund – which is formed from excessive revenue from energy exports and can be used to cushion the economy in times of crisis – surpassed the benchmark of 7% of GDP4, or $124bn, in August 2019.

 Additionally, conflict with the West and mutual sanctions in the aftermath of the 2014 annexation of Crimea and conflict in Eastern Ukraine had a paradoxical effect in that they left Russia more resilient to a global economic crisis.
 The Russian economy today is more isolated and self-sufficient than it was before 2014, for instance in terms of the level of dependence on international capital markets.
 This makes it less vulnerable to a global downturn than many more complex and interconnected (Western) economies.